Ande Wanderer

 were patently inadmissible as evidence against her), an official criminal

-charge was essentially made up special for Laura Kriho: “Contempt of Court
+charge was essentially created especially for Kriho: “Contempt of Court

 For Obstructing The Administration Of Justice By Preventing The Selection